A subdivision algebra for a product of two simplices via flow polytopes: Flow polytopes and negative flows

+An immediate consequence of Lemma~\ref{lem:intEq} is that the dimension formula $\dim(\calF_G) = \abs{E(G)} - \abs{V(G)} + 1$ for flow polytopes (see for example \cite[Proposition 1]{DKK12}) also holds for our definition of flow polytope.

 An edge $(i,j)$ is said to be \textbf{idle} if it is the only outgoing edge from $i$, or it is the only incoming edge to $j$.
-In the remainder of the article, we will make use of the following lemma.
+The following is another useful operation that preserves flow polytopes up to integral equivalence.

-\begin{lemma}(\cite[Lemma 2.2]{MS17}, \cite[Corollary 2.13]{DHMM21}) If $G'$ is obtained from $G$ by contracting idle edges, then $\calF_{G'} \equiv \calF_{G}$. \end{lemma}
+\begin{lemma}(\cite[Lemma 2.2]{MS17}) If $G'$ is obtained from $G$ by contracting idle edges, then $\calF_{G'} \equiv \calF_{G}$. \end{lemma}